Many Standard Dimensions, plus Custom Dimensions

 seat with good support

-Shown at left: Standard back height, with 6'1" occupant.
-Shown at right: Standard depth and standard (31") height, with headrest provided by our customer, being enjoyed by an 87-year old who is 5'3" tall.
+Shown at right: Standard depth and standard (31") height, with headrest provided by our customer, being enjoyed by an 87-year headrest high seatold who is 5'3" tall.

 The front-to-back dimension (depth) of our standard seats is about 21", plus the 2" to 5" that one sinks into the back cushions (more or less depending on the sitter's weight), and almost everyone finds that depth to be comfortable.
 That particular seat depth is what goes with frames that have our standard total frame depth of about 33", which is narrow compared with most sofas on the market.
 Note, as explained below, that the adjustability of the optional puffy back cushions allows fine-tuning of the effective sitting depth.

-A somewhat deeper seat, for the long-legged or for those who like more room to lounge on a sofa, can be gained by pulling the seat cushions forward an inch or two, and also by ordering the puffy cushions and removing a little filling.
+A 3"-less-deep (30"-deep frame) is an option that's available for the short-legged or for where space is especially limited.
+For more information about this option, click here.
+A 3"-deeper seat (36"-deep frame), for the long-legged or for those who like more room for lounging or reclining on a sofa, is available at a surcharge of 25% of the base price, available on all except (1) sectional sofas and (2) the Finefit model.
+A somewhat deeper seat can be gained by merely pulling the seat cushions forward an inch or two, and also by ordering the puffy cushions and removing a little filling.

 large custom sofaOther considerations regarding back height: About 85% of our customers choose our standard, 31" total height (with back cushions just over 15" high), and that is what you see in most of our pictures.
 But, where family members are well over 6 feet tall, the 2"-higher back (with a $2 per inch surcharge) provides better support (with 2" added to the height of the frame as well as to the back cushions).
 In the picture shown here, the two male occupants are each 6'3", so the higher option is a logical choice for this family.
 However, we have heard some 6"3" customers saying that they are comfortable with the standard height.